Market & comparison education

 Section 1

-Criteria for to check when private progress tracking shapes your
+Criteria for Buyer criteria: private progress tracking

 Section 2

-For "What to check when private progress tracking shapes your app decision", the app decision should come after the routine question is clearer.
-During a progress-photo check where lighting and expression may be changing the story, "What to check when private progress tracking shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when private progress tracking shapes your app decision" helps the reader decide whether AI support should be used at all before it asks for an install.
-Try the smallest version first for "What to check when private progress tracking shapes your app decision": use similar.
+For "Buyer criteria: private progress tracking", the app decision should come after the routine question is clearer.
+During a progress-photo check where lighting and expression may be changing the story, "Buyer criteria: private progress tracking" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: private progress tracking" helps the reader decide whether AI support should be used at all before it asks for an install.
+Try the smallest version first for "Buyer criteria: private progress tracking": use similar lighting before comparing progress photos.
+Then ask whether session history would reduce friction for "Buyer criteria: private progress tracking" or simply add another thing.

 Section 3